 Go back to the original pattern and recognize that God created who we are, our gender, and He desires for us to find our identity in Him.
 He has designed a man and woman to be fulfilled sexually within the covenant of marriage, without the influence of porn-induced minds.
 Common sense tells us how He designed us to come together sexually.
 The confusion in our culture today concerning sexuality will not end.
 So, we must learn how to interact and reach out to those struggling with these principles.

-Hunters lay snares to catch animals… I found this pic of a fearful rabbit as I researched snare hunting a bit.
+Hunters lay snares to catch animals… I found this pic of a fearful rabbit as I researched snare hunting.
 (Oh, it is heart-wrenching to see the pictures… and I am not a hunter.)
-The Bible tells us the fear of man is a snare and the outcome of living this way is also heart-distressing!
-Anxiety, vulnerability, panic attacks come from fear.
+The Bible tells us the fear of man is a snare, and the outcome of living this way is also heart-distressing!
+Anxiety, vulnerability, and panic attacks come from fear.
 Some of my biggest failures in life have been because I feared a person rather than God!
 An employer, husband, children, or any authority figure became “my god”.
-When God delivered me of that, those around me were set free to be accountable before God for their actions and I was set free to worship Him fully!
+When God delivered me from that, those around me were set free to be accountable before God for their actions, and I was set free to worship Him fully!

 I John 3:20-21 (AMP) says, “Whenever our hearts in [tormenting] self-accusation make us feel guilty and condemn us.
 [For we are in God’s hands.]
 For He is above and greater than our consciences (our hearts), and He knows (perceives and understands) everything [nothing is hidden from Him].
 And, beloved, if our consciences (our hearts) do not accuse us [if they do not make us feel guilty and condemn us], we have confidence (complete assurance and boldness) before God.”